tsl0922/padavan/toolchain-mipsel/docs/manual/5_Toolchain_Usage.md

 Depending on the project being compiled, there may be different ways to specify the toolchain.

-If the software uses GNU autotools or a similar configure script, you shoul use the `--host` tuple to tell the build system to use your toolchain (if the software package uses the autotools system you should also pass `--build`, for completeness):
+If the software uses GNU autotools or a similar configure script, you should use the `--host` tuple to tell the build system to use your toolchain (if the software package uses the autotools system you should also pass `--build`, for completeness):